huggingface/datasets/datasets/told-br/README.md

 Binary:
 - text: A string representing the tweet posted by a user.
 Mentions to other users are anonymized by replacing the mention with a @user tag.
-- toxic: numerical binary value {0, 1} representing if the respecive text is toxic/abusive or not.
+- label: numerical binary value {0, 1} representing if the respective text is toxic/abusive or not.

 ### Data Splits
 Multilabel: